Who is Jensen Barnes?

 What’s it like to live and work in the context of Tokyo?

-It’s strange.
-There are times when it’s a complete mind fuck and others where I wouldn’t want to be anywhere else.
-Luckily, I have felt more of the latter.
 Tokyo is more about design and technology than art.
 There’s a small gallery scene.
 Yet, how artists creep into commissioned design work is interesting because it happens a lot.
 My experience has been clients will present a problem and evaluate how it's solved by either their own personal aesthetic or a very specific company value.
 An idea is not always pressed up against marketability, for example like in the US.
 And I think the design of the city itself comes into play too, as if you’ve experienced Tokyo before, it takes awhile for your senses to adjust to the pace and density.
-So, in order to even compete, you need to give consumers a little kick in the ass with both strategy and execution.
-Maybe it’s part of reason why design here has a higher potential to be good.
+So, in order to even compete, you need to give consumers a kick with both strategy and execution.
+Maybe it’s part of reason why design has a higher potential to be good.

 How do you get inspiration?